0xmountaintop/BlockMon/README.md

 # BlockMon

-区块萌，区块妈。

-A block monitoring service that talks with a test bytom wallet.
+A service monitoring bytom's block generation by talking with a test wallet.

 ```
 sudo go run main.go